 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.
-If you still have issues after this, please contact us.

 KC Mothers in Charge is a group of mothers, grandmothers, aunts and a caring community committed to working to prevent others from experiencing the tragedy of homicide.
 Our Mission is to reduce violent crime through prevention, education and intervention, and to guide and support the families of victims.
 Our Vision is a KC community safe for all, where families are empowered and supported.

+Join KC Mothers in Charge for our 2nd Annual Pee Wee’s Run.
+In 2020, we will have both a 5K and 10K race option!
 Pee Wee’s Run is named after KC Mothers in Charge Founder and Executive Director Rosilyn Temple’s son, Antonio “Pee Wee” Thompson, who was found murdered in his apartment in 2011.
-This 5K event will kick off National Crime Victims’ Rights Week, a week dedicated to promoting victims' rights and honoring crime victims.
+Pee Wee's Run will kick off National Crime Victims’ Rights Week, a week dedicated to promoting victims' rights and honoring crime victims.